dhh1128/tdd-homework/README.md

    you've written any code.
 You show it to her.

-   If you have a single failing test at this point, and it's failing because `library.dates` is undefined, and if you have not modified `library.py` at all, then proceed to step 4; you are following TDD and Alice is happy.
+   If you have a single failing test at this point, and it's failing because `library.dates_iso8601` is undefined, and if you have not modified `library.py` at all, then proceed to step 4; you are following TDD and Alice is happy.
 If not, please reset the repo to its initial state and start over; you are not following the TDD process, and